Ten places where you can connect with nature during Mental Health Awareness Week

 - Museum in the Park Walled Garden

 The tranquil, award winning contemporary garden is based on a traditional four-square design with a dipping pond at the centre.
 You’ll find abundant flower beds, an orchard of Gloucestershire apple and pear trees, a meadow area, culinary learning garden and a lawned open space.
-Entry is free and must be booked in advance. https://museuminthepark.org.uk/the-walled-garden
+Entry is free - for opening times see https://museuminthepark.org.uk/the-walled-garden

 - Selsley, Minchinhampton and Rodborough Commons

 There’s wide open space, miles of footpaths and spectacular views from each of the commons.
-Watch out for the cows that will be resident from mid-May and please pick up after your dog.
+Watch out for the cows that graze there and please pick up after your dog.
 Park in the free parking areas close to the road but not the verges. https://www.nationaltrust.org.uk/minchinhampton-and-rodborough-commons

 - Woodchester Park

 There are acres of dog-friendly woodland to explore in the National Trust-owned park including five lakes and a children’s woodland play trail.
-Woodchester Mansion, an unfinished Neo-gothic mansion should be open from 21 May to welcome visitors on Fridays, Saturdays, Sundays and Bank Holiday Mondays.
+Woodchester Mansion, an unfinished Neo-gothic mansion is open to welcome visitors on Fridays, Saturdays, Sundays and Bank Holiday Mondays.
 You’ll need to park in the National Trust car park to access both park and Mansion.
-Free to NT members; £3 to visitors.
+Free to NT members; charge to visitors.
 More information about the park is at www.nationaltrust.org.uk/woodchester-park For the Mansion https://www.woodchestermansion.org.uk/